Michael McCain: Personal life

-McCain was married to Christine McCain in 1981 and a divorced was filed on January 13, 2013.
+McCain was married to Christine McCain in 1981 and a divorce was filed on January 13, 2013.
 The court decree nullified a contract imposed on Christine at the time of marriage by Wallace McCain, his father, that waived her right to spousal support.

 Business work

 McCain companies

 In 1979, he joined McCain Foods sales department and worked up into management.
 By 1986, he became the president of McCain Citrus Incorporated and in 1990, was appointed as the president and chief executive officer of McCain Foods USA Incorporated.
 In the 1990s, a prolonged legal dispute between McCain co-founders and brothers Wallace and Harrison McCain over succession to the company leadership ended with the departure of Wallace and Michael from McCain Foods.

 Maple Leaf Foods

-McCain joined Maple Leaf Foods as president and chief operating officer in April 1995, and is currently the president and chief executive officer of the firm.
+McCain joined Maple Leaf Foods as president and chief operating officer in April 1995, and is currently the Executive Chairman of Maple Leaf Foods.
 McCain is also the director of Maple Leaf Foods, McCain Capital Corporation and McCain Foods Group Inc. McCain is also a member of the board of the Royal Bank of Canada, the American Meat Institute, and also serves on the board of trustees of the Hospital for Sick Children.
 He was also director of the American Frozen Food Institute and Bombardier Inc.

 As CEO of Maple Leaf Foods, McCain's handling of the 2008 listeria outbreak was met with overall praise.
 The Globe and Mail has referred to McCain as "a role model for crisis management" for his contributions toward ameliorating the incident.
 Writing in The Conversation, Deborah de Lange complimented McCain's transparency, ethics, and communication skills during the outbreak, referring to his "track record of leadership", and Hill+Knowlton Strategies's Jane Shapiro referred to it as "a textbook case of how to handle a crisis".
 McCain was named the Business Newsmaker of 2008 by the Canadian press.
 Writing a 2013 case study in the Financial Times, business theorist Morgen Witzel noted that in addition to accepting responsibility, McCain's recovery strategy included a hiring freeze but open hiring in the food safety department, which was to hire at any cost.

 In January 2020, McCain criticized "a narcissist in Washington" regarding the events that preceded Ukraine International Airlines Flight 752 being shot down by Iran, from the company Twitter account.
 McCain, a well-known philanthropist, was lauded by some, for his humanity, and criticized by others, for supplanting shareholder primacy, as reactive calls for a boycott of the company impacted stock prices.

 In May 2022, McCain announced that he was appointed as the executive chairman of Maple Leaf Foods and will hand over CEO responsibilities to Curtis Frank by the 2023 annual meeting.
+On May 11, 2023, Curtis Frank was appointed as CEO.